High energy prices send Europe's businesses, homes reeling

 To draw attention to the issue, mayors plunged the historic city halls of Rome and Florence into darkness Thursday night.
 The Italian mayors’ association said the government’s response so far has been insufficient to help cities confront hundreds of millions in additional energy costs, making them choose between balancing budgets or cutting services.

-Premier Mario Draghi this week said Italy’s government was determined to draw up broad measures in coming days that will provide relief to “families and businesses that face difficulties due to the increase in electric energy.”
+Premier Mario Draghi this week said Italy’s government was determined to draw up broad measures soon that will provide relief to families and businesses.

 Polish regulators approved energy prices going up by 37% this year, pinching bakeries and other businesses to the point many had to close.

-The right-wing government has temporarily lowered taxes on electricity, gas, engine fuels, some food staples and fertilizer.
+The right-wing government temporarily lowered taxes on electricity, gas, engine fuels, some food staples and fertilizer.
 That’s expected to cut energy costs for a family of four by some 120 zlotys (26.5 euros) this year.
-The reductions offset only part of the price hikes, so the government is introducing a bonus to households, ranging from 20 to 1,450 zlotys (4.5 to 320 euros) annually, depending on income.
+The government also is introducing a bonus to households, ranging from 20 to 1,450 zlotys (4.5 to 320 euros) annually, depending on income.

 Businesses say it’s not enough to balance their increased costs.